aynurnahar/aynurnahar/README.md

 ![web developer](https://media.licdn.com/dms/image/D5616AQG72x-6lG0nUg/profile-displaybackgroundimage-shrink_350_1400/0/1673853834623?e=1683158400&v=beta&t=Su_AM5Ho-HrBx1OW-k_ryqF8RF7PGnPWNwXLkcgR_is)

-### Hi there 👋, i am aynur nahar
+### Hi there 👋, i am Mukta islam
 #### web developer

-Hi, I am Aynur Nahar, a WordPress website developer with the passion and capability to create excellent and responsive websites.
+Hi, I am Mukta islam, a WordPress website developer with the passion and capability to create excellent and responsive websites.
 I have more than 5 years of experience in WordPress responsive websites.
 What can I do for you? beautiful WordPress website creation, and customization, landing page,elementor.Yoast SEO and woo commerce.
 HTML, CSS, JAVASCRIPT.
 I can provide any content inside a website.
 I learned these are working on professional labels.
 I am 100% qualified to do these jobs.
 I am committed to helping each client.
 I am looking forward to working with you.

 Skills:  HTML / CSS /JAVASCRIPT